 Find out more about no interest loans and what you can use them for on the Good Shepherd website.

 If you get a loan or credit, it’s a good idea to protect yourself.
 This may mean taking the time to choose the right loan or lender.

 There are laws that licensed lenders must follow when lending money to you.
 Find out more about consumer credit laws on the ASIC website.

-To check for a licensed credit provider or credit assistance provider, search Connect’s Professional Registers on the ASIC website.
+To check for a licensed credit provider or credit assistance provider, search the ASIC Connect Professional Registers on the ASIC website.

 If you’re unhappy with a lender, find out how to make a complaint on the Moneysmart website.